gpaux/Mediana/CSE.md

 summary(case.study1.results)
 {% endhighlight %}

-A Microsoft Word-based simulation report can be generated from the simulation results produced by the `CSE` function using the `GenerateReport` function, see [Reporting](Reporting.html).
+A Microsoft Word-based simulation report can be generated from the simulation results produced by the `CSE` function using the `GenerateReport` function, see [Simulation report](Reporting.html).